 Fleas are parasites that are just here to do their job.
 That job is to suck blood from dead, diseased, dying, and disabled animals.
 Then another insect or animal comes along to do their job, and on it goes, so that we can live in a clean environment without carcasses stacked to the heavens.

-Your dogs may all eat the same food, sleep in the same place, be given the same love and attention, and yet one animal has arthritis, another has ear mites, another licks and chews at his hot spots all day, and another has fleas.
+Your animals may all eat the same food, sleep in the same place, be given the same love and attention, and yet one animal has arthritis, another has ear mites, another licks and chews at his hot spots all day, and another has fleas.
 Each animal’s body manifests its individual disease energy in its own unique way.

 Skin and coat problems are major complaints of our companion animals.
 The symptoms appear mostly during the summer months because the body uses more fatty acids during hot weather.
-It Is not because the dog has the problem only during the summer, but because it becomes evident externally during that time.
+It is not because the animal has the problem only during the summer, but because it becomes evident externally during that time.
 You see excessive scratching, chewing, licking, dry, flaky skin, matted coats, loss of hair, eczema, hot spots, and what is referred to by many as “flea-bite dermatitis or flea allergy.”
 These problems are caused by an immune system that is compromised because it is malnourished and/or damaged by vaccines, drugs, chemicals, and pet food.

 My nutrition program will build up the immune system to repel the fleas, heal the skin and coat and strengthen the body.
-In many cases your dog may have what is referred to homeopathically as Psora.
+In many cases your animal may have what is referred to homeopathically as Psora.
 See my free ebook: Is Your Animal Ill: Symptoms of Psora. http://essentials4all.org/Symptoms_of_Psora.html If so, then your dog/cat needs homeopathic care as well.